Ralston Cash: Los Angeles Dodgers

 Cash announced on his Instagram page, that he had been released by the Dodgers on August 14, 2017.

+Seattle Mariners

+On August 16, 2017, Cash signed a minor league contract with the Seattle Mariners.
+In five games for the Double–A Arkansas Travelers, he posted a 1.93 ERA with 4 strikeouts in 4 2/3 innings pitched.
+Cash elected free agency following the season on November 6.

+Los Angeles Angels

-Two days later he signed a minor league contract with the Seattle Mariners.
-On November 28, 2017, he signed a minor league contract with the Baltimore Orioles.
+On November 28, 2017, he signed a minor league contract with the Baltimore Orioles organization.
 Via his Instagram, he announced that he had been released on March 27, 2018.
-The next day, he signed a minor league contract with the Los Angeles Angels.
+The next day, he signed a minor league contract with the Los Angeles Angels organization.
+Cash made 47 relief appearances split between the Double–A Mobile BayBears and Triple–A Salt Lake Bees, accumulating a 7–4 record and 6.08 ERA with 77 strikeouts across 66 2/3 innings pitched.
+He elected free agency following the season on November 2, 2018.

+Personal life

 Cash founded the "Ralston Cash Foundation", which is a non-profit organization that buys Christmas presents for children who have lost a parent to cancer.